Facebook Pages Scraper avatar

 Tips and best practices

-• Keep maxResults small (the default 50 is usually enough) when first testing the Actor on new pages.
+• Keep maxResults small (the default 20 is usually enough) when first testing new page lists.

 • Avoid parseAllResults=true unless you really need older items and are using cookies that expose pagination — busy pages with thousands of items can run for many minutes per page.